 Propane is a commonly used fuel for a variety of applications, including heating, cooking, and generating electricity.
 It is a clean-burning, efficient fuel that is often preferred over other fossil fuels due to its low emissions and cost-effectiveness.
 However, propane has one major drawback: it is a colorless and odorless gas, making it difficult to detect if there is a leak.

-To address this issue, a smell additive called mercaptan is added to propane gas.
+To address this issue, an additive called mercaptan is added to propane gas.
 Mercaptan is a chemical compound that has a strong, pungent odor that is similar to rotten eggs or sewage.
 The addition of mercaptan to propane gas allows for easy detection of gas leaks, which is essential for ensuring the safety of those using propane.

 The use of mercaptan as a propane smell additive has been standard practice in the industry for many years.
 In fact, it is required by law in most countries to add mercaptan to propane gas for safety reasons.
 This odorant helps to prevent accidents and injuries by alerting people to the presence of gas leaks.